Will I ever sleep again?

 Around two months, Zoey started having longer stretches of sleep, and most recently, she had her longest stretch of sleep for 9+ hours at night from 9:45 pm - 6:45 am.
 Since Zoey was 13 weeks, she’s been averaging 6.5 hours of uninterrupted night sleep while sleeping in the Cradlewise.

 At three and a half months old, Zoey feeds about every three hours and has one-hour wake windows.
 If she’s awake for longer than an hour, she gets extremely fussy, starts arching her back, and turns away when we offer her a bottle.
 So we try to lay her down in the Cradlewise before she shows these symptoms.
 The "Super Gentle Bounce" setting on the Cradlewise is always enabled for the first 20 minutes.
 Super Gentle Bounce reacts to your baby’s sleep state but caps the bounce level to the bare minimum.
 We don’t have it turn back on during naps and only enable the automatic bounce during the night— this helps ensure everyone gets longer stretches of sleep.
 During the day, her naps range from 30 minutes to an hour, with her longest nap being in the evening before bedtime.
-Here’s Zoey’s perfect sleep recipe for a 9+ hour night:
+Here’s Zoey’s sleep recipe for a 9+ hour night:

 7:00 PM: Feeding, Bath time, Jammies